 Underground water leaks can wreak havoc on both homes and commercial buildings.
 They can lead to flooding in lower levels, ground flooding, damage to building structures, and compromised foundations.
 But, detecting these leaks can be difficult.
 While it might be tempting to start digging where you see water bubbling to the surface, it isn’t the best solution.
 Water often surfaces in a different spot than the leak site.
 TSI’s experts use infrared thermography, ultrasound, helium detection, and correlator technology to accurately locate underground leaks and slab leaks.

 Knowing if you have a water leak or not can be difficult.
 Often times, these leaks are underground and are small enough to not draw attention until something goes wrong.
 There are a few ways to find out if you have a water leak, though.
 For one, if your water meter is running, but you do not currently have water running in your house or building, then there is most likely a leak somewhere in your system.
-For pool leaks, you can use the bucket test to tell if you have a leak.
 In other cases, you’ll notice the ground around your home or building is constantly wet and flooding.

 Before you start digging up your yard, crawling under your house, and breaking up concrete, TSI can quickly locate and isolate your water leaks.
 We started doing underground gas leak surveys in the 1980s and quickly evolved into leak detection for domestic water lines.